rened/FunctionalData.jl/README.md

-view(a,i)                           # lightweight view of item i of a view(a,i,v)                         # lightweight view of item i of a, reusing v next!(v)                            # make v point to the i + 1th item of a
+view(a,i)                           # lightweight view of item i of a view(a,i,v)                         # lightweight view of item i of a, reusing v next!(v)                            # make v point to the i + 1th item of a trytoview(a,v)                      # for dense array, use view, otherwise part trytoview(a,v,i)                    # for dense array, use view reusing v, otherwise part
 ```

 ###### Computing: map and Friends [[details]](#computing)